 In March 2020, the World Health Organisation declared the outbreak of a novel coronavirus (COVID-19) as a pandemic.
-The spread of COVID-19 has caused significant volatility in Australian and international markets.
-There is significant uncertainty around the breadth and duration of business disruptions related to COVID-19, as well as its impact on the Australian and international economies and, as such, the Company is unable to determine if it will have a material impact to its ongoing operations.
+The pandemic has not had a material impact on business operations during the current year, however, the Company is unable to determine if COVID-19 will have a material impact to its ongoing operations.